TRON-Bioinformatics/covigator/README.md

 2. Activate your virtual environment `source venv/bin/activate`
 3. Install all dependencies `pip install -r requirements.txt`

-### Run unit tests
+### Tests

+There are two type of tests:
+- **Unit tests**.
+This need to have two attributes: being fast (in the order of milliseconds) and not depending on any external resource.
+The objective is to run these constantly during development and in a continuous integration environment and to provide a fast feedback loop.
+These are under `covigator.tests.unit_tests`
+- **Integration tests**.
+This tests are normally more complex, involve multiple components of the application and/or external resources, and they can be slow.
+These tests are not intended for automation.
+These are under `covigator.tests.integration_tests`

-Unit tests can be run from an IDE like PyCharm or otherwise from the commmand line `python -m unittests discover covigator.tests`.
+Tests can be run from an IDE like PyCharm or otherwise from the commmand line.

+Run all tests as follows:
+`python -m unittests discover covigator.tests.unit_tests`

+Run a specific test as follows:
+`python -m unittest covigator.tests.unit_tests.test_vcf_loader`

+**NOTE**: unit tests can make use of the database by initialising it as `Database(test=True)` will start an empty in memory SQLite database.

 ### Install the Python package